schrauger/mint.com-customize-default-categories/README.md

 The easiest way to install the script is to first have [GreaseMonkey][greasemonkey] ([Firefox][gm_firefox]) or [TamperMonkey][tampermonkey] ([Chrome][tm_chrome], [Safari][tm_safari], [Opera][tm_opera]).
 If you have those addons installed already, simply [open the script][script] and follow the prompts to install it.

+There is now a native Chrome extension.
+Simply go to the Chrome [app store page][chrome_app_url] and install it.
+The extesnion is merely a wrapper of the script, so if you already have the userscript installed, the extension is not needed.

 For more detailed steps, [follow these instructions][instructions] for your particular browser.

 [greasemonkey]: http://www.greasespot.net/